 - 5.1.
 Taking the Audit feedback at 4.3 into account, and in light of the falling downloads of the APR in recent years, the Council's approach to the APR will be refreshed and simplified.
 The intention is to produce the APR in a shorter, more accessible format, which will continue to communicate key performance messages through a mix of case studies, infographics, and links to other key information.
 This will ensure that performance reporting not only keeps pace with public preferences and the digital agenda but also with Audit Scotland's requirements in terms of Public Performance Reporting. - 5.2.
-The new approach will replace the current, lengthy APR document with Annual Performance Spotlights 'bite sized' web content performance information, one per Council objective.
-This spotlight on performance will consist of: - ♦ a short introduction to the Connect objective - a case study illustrating the work the Council undertakes relating to that Connect objective - approximately 8 infographics to highlight the key achievements for the year (this may be an 'animation' or simply a pdf) - ♦ links to other reports/other performance information available elsewhere on the Council's or external organisations' website. - 5.3.
-A sample of the new format is attached for information at appendix 1. - 5.4.
+The new approach will replace the current, lengthy APR document with Annual Performance Spotlights - 'bite sized' web content performance information, one per Council objective.
+This spotlight on performance will consist of: - a short introduction to the Connect objective - a case study illustrating the work the Council undertakes relating to that Connect objective - approximately 8 infographics to highlight the key achievements for the year (this may be an 'animation' or simply a pdf) - links to other reports/other performance information available elsewhere on the council's or external organisations' website. - 5.3.
 The Annual Performance Spotlights will be created according to the same timescale as the APR completion, approval and upload onto the Council's website by the October following the end of the financial year being reported.

-5.5.
+5.4.
 The other key elements of the Council's PPR approach - the PPR reports on the website and the LGBF analysis - will remain unchanged.
 This will ensure that South Lanarkshire Council continues to comply with the Accounts Commission Direction in terms of the information that must be published to satisfy comparison, benchmarking and Best Value responsibilities.